michaelgaultjr/dev-cms/README.md

 }
 ```

-# Roadmap

-## Small Improvements
----
-Remove `/static` from root

-## Major Improvements
+## Upcoming Features

+- Navbar Config
+- (Improved) Site Settings
+- More Tests
-Media Library: Create a plugin that's page independant for user uploaded content
+- Media Library (A plugin that's page independant for user uploaded content)

-Theme Layouts: Load any file in the theme folder named `[name].layout.[extention]` as a possible layout
+- Theme Layouts (Load any file in the theme folder named `[name].layout.[extention]` as a possible layout)

 ---